hakanaktt/pp_manager/README.md

 # Process Priority Manager

-A lightweight Rust-based Windows application with minimal GUI that continuously monitors and manages the `iced.exe` process, automatically setting its CPU affinity and priority.
+A lightweight Rust-based Windows application with minimal GUI that continuously monitors and manages the processes, automatically setting its CPU affinity and priority.

 ## Features